functional-art/functional-art.github.com/2016/cfp.md

 short (10-20 minute) tutorial, presentation of work-in-progress, an exhibition of some work, or even a performance.
 Demo proposals should be in plain text, HTML or Markdown format, and not exceed 2000 words.
+A demo proposal should be clearly marked as such, by prepending `Demo Proposal:` to the title.

 Demo proposals will be published on the FARM website.